pyOpenSci/python-package-guide/tutorials/intro.md

 <img src="../images/tutorials/package-components.png" alt="Diagram showing .. more here if this stays." width="500px">

-The elements of a Python package include code, documentation, tests a OSI-approved license and a specific directory structure.
+The elements of a Python package include code, documentation, tests, an OSI-approved license and a specific directory structure.
 Maintainers are at the core making sure everything works and is up to date while fixing bugs and addressing user concerns.
 :::

 The core elements of Python package include: